antoinelpp/GitFlow_doc/docs/index.md

 Git is a versionning sofware, not a project managment one.
-Without good guidlines, it can be difficulte to deal with it
+Without good guidlines, it can be difficulte to deal with it.

+This documentation will try to give usefull guidline usefull to now in order to start any project.